Solid Wall Insulation will not need planning permission

 Solid wall insulation won't need planning permission it has been confirmed this week

-The Government has relaxed planning laws, just in time for the launch of the Green Deal energy efficiency scheme this month which is great news for Green Deal Advisors that have recently carried out their Green Deal Advisor Training.
+The Government has relaxed planning laws, just in time for the launch of the Green Deal energy efficiency scheme this month which is great news for Green Deal Advisors that have recently carried out their Green Deal Installer Training.

 The Green Deal is the Department of Energy and Climate Change (DECC) initiative to open up the energy efficiency market.